SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

       > Must fulfill all requirements of https://docs.scs.community/standards/scs-0104-v1-standard-images
 ```

-With option `-v`, we can make the testsuite more verbose to e.g. see that we pass the flavor naming test,
+With option `-v`, we can make the test suite more verbose to e.g. see that we pass the flavor naming test,
 the entropy test and the image metadata test.

 To fix the failures, we will thus need to:
 * Add properties to the two flavors where they are missing.
 * Register the `Ubuntu 22.04` image (with the appropriate metadata).

-Neither is difficult to do manually, but a more systematic and automated process is preferrable.
+Neither is difficult to do manually, but a more systematic and automated process is preferable.
 For the first issue, there is a [blog article on flavor metadata](https://scs.community/de/tech/2024/08/20/flavor-extra-specs-compliance/).
 For the image registration, the [OpenStack Image Manager](https://github.com/osism/openstack-image-manager) can be used.